msiric/endless-runner/README.md

-2D video game made for Selekcija.hr and intended to be added to a battery of tests that are part of the company’s psychological assessment service.
+2D video game made for a recruiting company and intended to be added to a battery of tests that are part of the companyâ€™s psychological assessment service.

 Created using Unity engine and C# language.